-Fig. 13-a shows the reasonable response of the NARMA-L2 based MLP neural network model with the actual plant output for testing patterns whileFig.
-13-b shows the excellent response of the NARMA-L2 based MENN model with the actual plant output for the same testing set.
+Fig. 13-a shows the reasonable response of the NARMA-L2 based MENN neural network model with the actual plant output for testing patterns using BPA while Fig. 13-b shows the excellent response of the NARMA-L2 based MENN model with the actual plant output for the same testing set using PSO.